 When I told my Airbnb host at Mirissa that my next stop was Galle, he fondly said, “You’ll be driving through the traffic of Sri Lanka, and suddenly, you’ll find yourself in Europe!”
 I laughed as we talked, and then I was in Galle Fort, completely awestruck.
 The old town of Galle was once used as a trading port for spices and other goods for over 200 years.
 However, today, the fort has been transformed into a place of history, romance, and beauty where travelers are warmly welcomed to dive headfirst into the exotic stories and be a part of this UNESCO heritage site.
 Hopping around the fort on a sun-soaked afternoon was an adventure in itself, but if you ask me, the postcard shopping and good food compensated for all the exhaustion!

-It’s no joke, ‘coz a tuk-tuk can literally take you anywhere in Sri Lanka – ANYWHERE!
+It’s no joke, ‘coz a tuk-tuk can take you anywhere in Sri Lanka – ANYWHERE!
 Coming in various eye-catching colors, these charming tuk-tuks are a great way to travel across the country – and are extremely affordable too.
-In fact, riding tuk-tuks in Sri Lanka are a great way to connect with the locals, drink in the beautiful views, and truly absorb the Lankan culture.
+In fact, riding tuk-tuks in Sri Lanka is a great way to connect with the locals, drink in the beautiful views, and truly absorb the Lankan culture.

 I had seen several photos of this place before I actually ended up there one morning – and the views were as good as I had thought them to be!
 Coconut Tree Hill is one of Sri Lanka’s most popular Insta-worthy destinations.
 It is an outcropping of palm trees at the edge of the water, just past Mirissa beach.
 This location is stunning, and it’s the ideal spot for watching the sunset (or sunrise if you’re an early riser).
 It’s a short hike from the main road, and once you’re there, you can sit and relax, while sipping on a King Coconut!

-It’s definitely one of the most popular restaurants in the country, tucked inside the Dutch Hospital Complex in Colombo – and trust me when I say this, it’s just not about the food but the whole ambiance of the place that’ll make you fall in love!
+It’s one of the most popular restaurants in the country, tucked inside the Dutch Hospital Complex in Colombo – and trust me when I say this, it’s just not about the food but the whole ambiance of the place that’ll make you fall in love!
 Known to be one of Asia’s Top 50 Restaurants, this place is known for the variety of crabs they serve, tossed in a sauce of your choice.
 And their Coconut Crème Brûlée is to die for – so do save some space for desserts!

 When in Sri Lanka, it’s hard to miss the elephants!
 But the most popular safaris happen here at Minneriya, which is home to nearly 300 elephants.
-Though I could just spot a couple of them, it is said that during the drier months of June and September, massive herd of elephants gather around the ancient Minneriya water tank, in order to quench their thirst and drink during the dry season.
+Though I could just spot a couple of them, it is said that during the drier months of June and September, a massive herd of elephants gather around the ancient Minneriya water tank, in order to quench their thirst and drink during the dry season.
 It is the largest, recurring gathering of Asian elephants across the world and for that reason is one of the best places to visit in Sri Lanka.

 For a postcard hoarder, this was nothing less than paradise!
 Walking into this store inside Galle Fort, my heart leaped in joy and I started picking up postcards with beautiful illustrations depicting the best of Sri Lanka.
 The poster galley of this shop refers to the luxurious bygone days of Sri Lanka and the travel spirit sustained in this country.
 From the ancient maps of Ceylon to the remastering tea and travel posters from the 1800s – there’s everything out here!
 Hands down, this is the best postcard shop I’ve ever been to and I ended up buying a bunch – after all, words can change the world, they said.

 Overlooking the Colombo harbor, this heritage hotel dates back to 1837 and has hosted eminent people like Anton Chekhov and Joze Rizal.
-When I booked my stay here, I barely had any idea about the incredible history of this place – and it turned out to be one of the oldest hotels in the country which also served as an Army Hostel back in the days.
+When I booked my stay here, I barely had any idea about the incredible history of this place – and it turned out to be one of the oldest hotels in the country which also served as an Army Hostel back in the day.
 The room I stayed in was gorgeous, with a view of the city – but the restaurant, known as Harbour Room, did have a breathtaking view!

 This country has something for everyone – no matter whether you enjoy wildlife & photography, or just wish to relax by the beaches, or feel like diving deep into some adventure.
 If you wish to see the true beauty and vivid culture of Sri Lanka, ditch the cliched tourist spots and engage in these unique experiences in Sri Lanka, and I promise you won’t be disappointed!